2013 LSU Tigers baseball team

-The 2013 LSU Tigers baseball team represents Louisiana State University in the NCAA Division I baseball season of 2013.
+The 2013 LSU Tigers baseball team represented Louisiana State University in the NCAA Division I baseball season of 2013.
 The Tigers played their home games in the new Alex Box Stadium, which opened in 2009.
 On May 17, 2013, the playing field at Alex Box Stadium was designated Skip Bertman Field, in honor of the LSU coach with the most wins in the program's history.
 At the end of the game against Ole Miss, the program celebrated the best regular season record in its history with 48 wins.

-The team is coached by Paul Mainieri who is in his seventh season at LSU.
+The team was coached by Paul Mainieri who was in his seventh season at LSU.
 In the 2012 season, the Tigers failed to reach the College World Series; however, the Tigers did win the regular season and post season SEC championship.
 Overall, the Tigers finished 47–18, 19–11 in the SEC.